General Terms and Conditions

 5. Charterer´s Exiting from the Contract

-- c) If there is a possibility to re-charter the craft, (either in part or in full), 10% of the charter fee will be withheld to cover relevant expenses.
-The remaining sum will be refunded to the Charterer by the YCO.
+- If there is a possibility to re-charter the craft, (either in part or in full), 10% of the charter fee will be withheld to cover relevant expenses.
+The remaining sum OF THE NEW PRICE ( we will take price from new booking for calculation ).
+The remaining sum of new booking price will be refunded to the Charterer by the YCO.

 6. Check-in and Check-out of Craft

 - The YCO is obliged to provide the Charterer with a technically adequate, completely equipped boat with a full fuel and water tank, clean and tidy, ready for sailing, after 05.00 PM first day of the charter.
 Before takeover, the Charterer is obliged to provide the YCO base with a verified voucher, which indicates that the total charter amount has been properly paid.